01 Jun Growing Pains & Podiatry

 Growing pains is a common term discussed by parents.
 Growing pains are described as achy muscle pain that affect some pre-schoolers and primary school children.

-Growing Pains: ‘Non-specific leg pain which affects otherwise healthy children.’
+‘Non-specific leg pain which affects otherwise healthy children.’
 (Evans 2010)

 The cause of growing pains remains unclear.
 The following theories however are major contributors: